Project Status: In progress

 Local access and emergency services access will be maintained.

 Sydney Civil’s community liaison officer will contact local residents and businesses before construction starts in your area.
-They will keep you informed about the details and program of works on either side of the tracks.
+They will keep you informed about the details and program of works.

 Sign up for project updates